kaniffy/Shiny_GeoLift/README.md

 # Shiny_GeoLift
-Creating GeoLift by Meta platform using Shiny
+Creating a Shiny app using GeoLift by Meta